miguelperezenciso/DLpipeline/README.md

 Here we describe some Keras implementation details.
 Complete code is in [jupyter notebook](https://github.com/miguelperezenciso/DLpipeline/blob/master/PDL.ipynb), and example data are [DATA](https://github.com/miguelperezenciso/DLpipeline/tree/master/DATA) folder.
 To run the script, you need to have installed Keras and TensorFlow, preferably in a computer with GPU architecture.
 Installing TensorFlow, especially for the GPU architecture, may not be a smooth experience.
 If unsolved, an alternative is using a docker (i.e., a virtual machine) with all functionalities built-in, or a cloud-based machine already configured.
 One option is https://github.com/floydhub/dl-docker.

 ### Deep Learning Jargon
-DL is full of specific terms, here a few of the most relevant terms are defined (just in case).
+DL is full of specific terms, here a few of the most relevant ones are defined (just in case).

 |Term|Definition|
 |:----:|----------|